Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Methods

+Steering angle prediction is used here as a proxy task to evaluate whether the learned latent representation captures navigation-relevant structure.
+While steering alone does not cover the full complexity of driving behavior, it requires implicit understanding of scene geometry, semantics, and motion, making it a suitable first validation target.

 For the steering command, we used the pre-trained encoder, which was frozen, followed by an attentive pooling mechanism \cite{chen2022selfattentivepoolingefficientdeep} to process the steering input.
 The encoder's outputs were fed into the attentive pooler, which takes a sequence of 16 images to compute the steering angle.
-This approach effectively used the encoder's latent representations while applying steering-specific attention through the pooling mechanism.
 During training, we optimized the loss $L_{\text{pred}}$, which is defined as follows: